department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 - *about the word "Select"*

 ### Task 6: [What next]
 Please stay on this screen.
-Based on what you see in this screen, what do you think about this information and your question of eligibility for VA health care?
+Based on what you see in this screen, what do you think about this information and the question of eligibility for VA health care?
 - *RECORD what they say: definitive answer / only part of the answer / need to apply to know for sure / _____________*
 - *Make sure that participant is talking about what they're seeing in the app,* and NOT *what they knew before this session!*

 How would you decide what to do next?

-What do you plan to do next?
+What would you do next?
 - *(RECORD: apply for VA health care / Review info entered / Back in browser / ________________)*

 How did this tool help or not help you decide what to do?